 MSPH415-18 Computational Physics L-3, T-1, P-0 4 Credits Scheme & Syllabu s (M.Sc.
-Physics) Batch 2018 & Onward Is and the second s Page 19 of 71
+Physics) Batch 2018 & Onwards 2017 TP Page 19 of 71

 Course Objectives: The aim and objective of the course on Computational Physics is to familiarize the of M.Sc. students with the numerical methods used in computation and programming using any high level language such as Fortran, C++, etc., so that they can use these in solving simple physics problems.